hyundai-robotics/doc-svtool-change/2-user-interface/1-environment.md

 </p>

 - function use
-Enables or disables the tool change feature for auxiliary axes.
+Enables or disables the tool change feature for additional axes.

 - connection
 Monitors the current status of the servo tool (attached or detached).